 This feeling hits you like a ton of bricks, always at the worst times—like halfway through a presentation or right after you sign off in a “what just happened” kind of way.
 Luckily, there’s no reason to panic because the solution is simple: check the meeting minutes!

 Meetings are a critical component of the workplace and make up about 15% of an organization’s total time spent.
 That’s almost a full day’s work!

 Without reliable meeting minutes, teams may lose track of critical conversations for solving major problems plaguing the company.
-And by accurately capturing what happens in those meetings, you’re investing in improving the overall health, functionality, and effectiveness of your team.
+And by accurately capturing what happens in those meetings, you’re investing in the future health, functionality, and effectiveness of your team.

 Still, the big question remains: how do you write meeting minutes correctly?
 That’s where we come in! 💪🏼